Sammy Forcillo: Union Montreal

 In 2000 Forcillo sat again as an Independent and joined Gérald Tremblay's Montreal Island Citizens Union (Union des citoyens et des citoyennes de l’Île de Montréal or UCIM; the party is now known as Union Montréal).

-He lost against Vision Montreal's candidate Robert Laramée in 2001, but was re-elected in 2005 representing the merged district of Sainte-Marie—Saint-Jacques.
+Forcillo lost against Vision Montreal's candidate Robert Laramée in 2001, but was re-elected in 2005 representing the merged district of Sainte-Marie—Saint-Jacques.

-He has been a Member of Montreal's Executive Committee since then.
+He was a Member of Montreal's Executive Committee thereafter until his death.

-On June 25, 2008, Tremblay named Forcillo as the Executive Member responsible for the city's finances following a re-organization that was made necessary following the resignation of the president of the Executive Council, Frank Zampino.
+On 25 June 2008, Tremblay named Forcillo as the Executive Member responsible for the city's finances following a re-organization that was made necessary following the resignation of the president of the Executive Council, Frank Zampino.

-He ran again in the 2009 Montreal municipal election for Union Montréal in the adjacent district of Peter-McGill.
+Forcillo ran again in the 2009 Montreal municipal election for Union Montréal in the adjacent district of Peter-McGill.

-Retirement
+Retirement and death

-Forcillo announced on August 30, 2013 that he would not be running again in the municipal elections on November 3, 2013.
+Forcillo announced on 30 August 2013 that he would not be running again in the municipal elections on 3 November 2013.

+Forcillo died on 9 April 2026, at the age of 75.